Tellusant/docs/articles-posts/strategy-tic-tac-toe.md

 ---
-title: "The Strategy Tic-Tac-Toe Framework: Decomposing Corporate Performance Based on a Strategic Grid"
+title: "The Strategy Tic-Tac-Toe Method: Decomposing Corporate Performance Based on a Strategic Grid"
 description: "Company Tic-Tac-Toe is a framework explicitly rooted i economic theory that shows that value is a function of three strategic levers: Growth, productivity, and risk.
 All applied at country, company, and business unit levels"
 image: /assets/social-card-pub.png
 ---
-# The Strategy Tic-Tac-Toe Framework: Decomposing Corporate Performance Based on a Strategic Grid
+# The Strategy Tic-Tac-Toe Method: Decomposing Corporate Performance Based on a Strategic Grid
 _by Staffan Canback, Tellusant_

-Company Tic-Tac-Toe is a framework explicitly rooted i economic theory that shows that value is a function of three strategic levers: Growth, productivity, and risk.
-All applied at country, company, and business unit levels.
+Company Tic-Tac-Toe is a method explicitly rooted i economic theory that shows that value is a function of three strategic levers: Growth, productivity, and risk.
+All applied at country, company, and business unit levels, resulting in a 3x3 grid.